LorenceUfa/flx-docs/_sources/ping.txt

-- check ports populated by flexswitch (This will give you ifindex as well)
+- check ports populated by opxflexswitch (This will give you ifindex as well)

 ::